DataDog/documentation/content/en/synthetics/guide/authentication-protocols.md

 ---
 title: Use Authentication In API And Multistep API Tests
-kind: guide

 description: Learn how to ensure your Synthetic API and multistep API tests can log in to your applications.
 further_reading:
 - link: '/data_security/synthetics'
   tag: 'Documentation'